Your Guide to 20 Maine Small Businesses Focused on Community and Inclusivity

 Print is a charming little bookstore located in Portland.
 They specialize in carefully curated books and unique gifts.
 The store is cozy and inviting, with shelves full of books that are arranged in a way that makes you want to spend hours browsing.
 The staff is knowledgeable and friendly, always happy to help you find the perfect book or gift.

-6. Root to Rise & KORU PHYSICAL THERAPY STUDIOS - A Path to Empowerment and Healing
+6. Root to Rise Physical Therapy Studio — A Path to Empowerment and Healing

-Root to Rise & Koru are both Pelvic Floor Physical Therapy studios in the Portland area.
+Root to Rise is a Pelvic Floor Physical Therapy studio in the Portland area.
 This type of physical therapy focuses on strengthening the pelvic floor muscles, which can be helpful for a variety of conditions, including urinary incontinence, digestive concerns, pelvic organ prolapse, and sexual dysfunction.
 During therapy, a trained physical therapist will work with you to identify areas of weakness in your pelvic floor muscles and develop a personalized exercise program to help you improve your strength and control.

 Near & Native creates handmade candles using all-natural ingredients.
 Their candles are made with a blend of coconut wax and essential oils, giving them a clean and natural scent.
 Their candles come in a range of scents, from lavender and lemongrass to sandalwood and cedarwood.
 Near & Native's candles can be found in shops throughout Maine, as well as online.